John Atkinson Grimshaw: Life

 Grimshaw was born on 6 September 1836 in a back-to-back house in Park Street, Leeds to Mary and David Grimshaw.
-In 1856 he married his cousin Frances Hubbard (1835–1917).
+In 1856 he married his cousin Frances Theodosia (Fanny) Hubbard (1835–1917).
 In 1861, at the age of 24, to the dismay of his parents, he left his job as a clerk for the Great Northern Railway to become a painter.
 He first exhibited in 1862, mostly paintings of birds, fruit, and blossom, under the patronage of the Leeds Philosophical and Literary Society.
 He and his wife moved in 1866 to a semi-detached villa, which is now numbered 56 Cliff Road in Headingley and has a Leeds Civic Trust blue plaque, and in 1870 to Knostrop Old Hall.
 Grid Reference: SE 32125 32100.
 He became successful in the 1870s and rented a second home, Castle-by-the-Sea in Scarborough.
 Scarborough became a favourite subject.

-Grimshaw and his son Arthur were elected members of the Leeds Photographic Society at its meeting on 14 December 1890.
+It is not known if Grimshaw used a camera himself; however, he and his son Arthur were elected members of the Leeds Photographic Society at its meeting on 14 December 1890.

-Grimshaw died on 31 October 1893 and is buried in Woodhouse Cemetery, now called St George's Field, in Leeds and part of the University of Leeds campus.
+Grimshaw died of cancer on 31 October 1893 at Knostrop Old Hall.
+The contents of his house and studio were sold to raise money for his family.
+He is buried in Woodhouse Cemetery, now called St George's Field, in Leeds and part of the University of Leeds campus.
 Cause of death is listed as 'abscess'.

 Four of Grimshaw's children, Arthur E. Grimshaw (1864–1913), Louis H. Grimshaw (1870–1944), Wilfred Grimshaw (1871–1937), and Elaine Grimshaw (1877–1970) also became painters.